IRS Letters: Understand What Your IRS Notice Means & What to Do

 This notice is used to notify the taxpayer that the IRS is holding their tax refund because they have unfiled tax returns for a different year.

-This is the first notice that you will receive from the IRS if you have an overdue account.
+This is the first or second notice that you will receive from the IRS if you have an overdue account.

 If you have not paid the balance of your account you will receive a second notice.

 If the amount is not paid in full this is the 3rd and final notice before the IRS gets serious and start searching for assets to levy.

 This IRS letter is a notification that a levy will be put against assets and any retirement benefits, salaries, real estate, automobiles, bank accounts etc can also be included in the levy.